Peter Siebold: SpaceShipTwo VSS Enterprise crash

-On October 31, 2014, Siebold was one of the two pilots flying the Virgin Galactic SpaceShipTwo, VSS Enterprise, along with Michael Alsbury, on a test flight, which suffered an anomaly, resulting in the death of Alsbury and loss of Enterprise.
+On October 31, 2014, Siebold was one of the two pilots flying the Virgin Galactic SpaceShipTwo, VSS Enterprise on a test flight, along with Michael Alsbury.
+The flight suffered an anomaly, resulting in the death of Alsbury and the loss of Enterprise.
 VSS Enterprise crashed in the California Mojave Desert.
 Thrown clear of the Enterprise when it broke up in mid-air, Siebold survived a descent from about 50000 ft at Mach 1 speed with just a flightsuit.
-His parachute deployed automatically at about 20000 ft, and, after landing, he was taken to the hospital for treatment.
+His parachute deployed automatically at about 20000 ft.
+After landing, he was taken to the hospital for treatment.
 He suffered from eyesight degradation and eye pains.
 He was unable to keep his eyes open and he did not open his right eye until emergency personnel arrived.

-Siebold's flight suit was saturated with blood from bleeding in his right arm.
+Siebold's flight suit was saturated with blood from an injury to his right arm.
 He did not feel any lower body injuries.
-As Siebold removed his parachute harness a "clunking noise" was felt in his chest and Siebold became concerned about a potential spinal fracture.
+As Siebold removed his parachute harness he felt a "clunking noise" in his chest, and became concerned about a potential spinal fracture.
 Upon arrival at the ER his flight suit was cut away.

 Siebold experienced a non-compound four-part fracture of his right humerus.
 The ball of his ankle was also dislocated and fractured.
 He had a non-displaced fracture of his right clavicle, a small gash in his right elbow (source of the blood on his flight suit), a deep scrape on his right wrist, and multiple scrapes on the back of his right shoulder.
-There was considerable bruising on his right chest but he did not know how it occurred.
+There was considerable bruising on the right side of his chest, but he did not know how it occurred.
 He did not recall any bruising on his left side.
-He had an abrasion under his chin which he felt was consistent with the location of his chin strap, and had multiple contusions and scrapes on his face.
-He was diagnosed with corneal scratches and doctors removed a piece of fiberglass from his left eye during a hospital stay.
-The eyes did not improve so he saw an ophthalmologist after being discharged.
+He had an abrasion under his chin which he felt was consistent with the location of his chin strap, as well as multiple contusions and scrapes on his face.
+He was diagnosed with corneal scratches, and doctors removed a piece of fiberglass from his left eye during a hospital stay.
+His eyes did not improve so he saw an ophthalmologist after being discharged.
 The ophthalmologist removed some foreign matter from his left eyelid and a "silver sliver" from his right cornea.
 His eyes improved immediately post procedure.